taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 It doesn't need to be necessarily the view layer, but when using MobX in an application with components, most likely the view will trigger a MobX action.
 It can be as simple as a `onClick` handler in a component.
 However, an action can also be triggered by a side-effect such as a scheduled event.

 The state in MobX isn't immutable, thus you can mutate the state directly.
-MobX actions can be used to update the state in MobX, but they are not mandatory.
+MobX actions can be used to update the state, but they are not mandatory.
 You are allowed to mutate the state directly.

-In MobX you can make your state observable.
-Thus, when the state changes, the application can have MobX reactions to listen to the state changes.
+In MobX the state becomes observable.
+Thus, when the state changes, the application reacts to the changes by using reactions.
 The part of your application that uses these reactions becomes reactive.
 For instance, a MobX reaction can be as simple as a view layer update.

 In between of an observable MobX state and MobX reactions are computed values.
 These are not mandatory, but add another fine-grained layer into your state.
 Computed values are derived properties from the state or from other computed values.
 They are consumed by reactions too.
 When using computed values, you can keep the state itself in a simple structure yet derive more complex properties from it by computing them on reactions.
+Computed values evaluate either lazily or as reaction to state changes.

 These are basically all parts in MobX.
 The state can be mutated directly or by using a MobX action.
 Reactions listen on these state changes and consume the state or computed values.
 Both ends, actions and reactions, can simply be connected to a view layer such as React.

 ## Observable State

-The state in MobX can be everything from JavaScript primitives to complex objects over arrays to classes that encapsulate the state.
-The state is made `observable` by MobX.
+The state in MobX can be everything from JavaScript primitives to complex objects, arrays or references over to classes that encapsulate the state.
+Any of these propertoes can be made `observable` by MobX.
 When the state changes, all the reactions, for instance the updating of the view layer, will run.
 Often state in MobX is managed in multiple states, called stores or states, and not only in one global state object.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~